wilsontelab/agFree-docs/docs/22_sample-analysis/55_find-variants.md

 of chimeras and other artifacts to perform RE-based error correction.

-Use the following commands directly, or call them using the {% include templates.html type="analyze" %}, to convert alignments into fragment maps (required) and parse those maps into lists of SVs and/or SNVs.
+Use the following commands directly, or call them using the {% include templates.html type="analyze" %}, to convert alignments into fragment maps (required) and the parse those maps into lists of either SVs and/or SNVs as needed.

 ```sh
 af analyze --help